red light therapy for neuropathy

 Good to Know: The leather exterior may feel slightly rigid when first opening the device, though it does not affect fit or positioning.

-How to Use Red Light Therapy for Neuropathy
+How to Use a Red Light Therapy Foot Device

-Most foot neuropathy devices use dual wavelengths: 660nm red light targets surface tissue while 850nm near-infrared penetrates deeper into nerves and muscles.
+Most foot neuropathy devices use dual wavelengths: 660nm red light and 850nm near-infrared.
 You’ll find these in wraps, boots, and slipper designs.

 For wraps, position the LED panel directly against your foot or ankle and secure it with the attached straps.
 Make sure the lights sit flush against your skin for best results, though thin socks usually won’t interfere.
 Boots and slippers slide on like regular footwear with the LEDs built into the interior lining.